Modelling Sovereign Credit Ratings: Evaluating the Accuracy and Driving Factors using Machine Learning Techniques: Results

 \subsection{Determining factors}

 In order to get an insight into the sovereign credit ratings, we analyse the determining factors for every model.
-We obtain the determining factors of the MLP and CART by using SHAP values, as discussed in Section \ref{sec:SHAPvalues}, and those of the OL model by looking at each variables' coefficients and their significance.
+We obtain the determining factors of the MLP, CART, SVM, and NB by using SHAP values, as discussed in Section \ref{sec:SHAPvalues}, and those of the OL model by looking at each variables' coefficients and their significance.